Types of Degrees Medical Transcription Majors Are Getting

 Amount of Education Required for Careers Related to Medical Transcription

-Some degrees associated with medical transcription/transcriptionist may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with medical transcription/transcriptionist require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.